matthew-oleary02/PR---Project1-2/README.md

 # PR---Project1-2
-Group projects for Pattern Recognition class
+Group projects #1 and #2 for Pattern Recognition class